billbill100/Weather-Clock/README.md

 An ESP32 based weather clock, which connects via wi-fi, to regularly update the time and local weather.

-The original project has open-source firmware but requires bespoke (expensive) hardware.
+The original project has open-source source code but requires bespoke (expensive) hardware.
 I found a few issues that would stop many being able to build this weather clock.
 These have been overcome, allowing anybody to make the Weather Clock.

 First issue was hardware.
-The firmware (open-source) is designed to run on bespoke hardware, which is both expensive to purchase and expensive to ship.
+The code (open-source) is designed to run on bespoke hardware, which is both expensive to purchase and expensive to ship.
 This issue has been overcome by re-writing the code to work on cheap Aliexpress parts.

-The second, is the firmware itself.
-It is very complex and unless the user is familiar with python, Visual Studio and Platform IO, they would struggle
+The second, is the code itself.
+It is very complex and unless the user is familiar with python, Visual Studio and Platform IO, they would struggle.
 .
 Solution here is to re-write and compile the code, so the user can easily flash it directly to the ESP32.